vitalitylearning2021/basicModelsTensorFlow/index.md

 TensorFlow is compatible with Windows, Linux, MaxOS, Raspbian and Android.
 It can be used under Python, C, Java, Go and Rust.
 At this [link](https://www.tensorflow.org/install), the installation instructions can be found along with the versions of the operating systems and of Python with which TensorFlow is compatible.
 TensorFlow is already installed under Google Colab and there is nothing simpler than using it under such a service.

 TensorFlow runs on both CPUs and GPUs.
 Nevertheless, it must be mentioned that, since 2016, Google has released a new Application Specific Integrated Circuit (ASIC) processor named Tensor Processing Unit (TPU) and purposely designed for AI applications that require TensorFlow.
 It is capable to accelerate machine learning processing and to execute TensorFlow operations much quicker as compared to a standard CPU.
 By Google Colab, it is possible to choose the desired computing platform among CPU, GPU and TPU.
 Today, we have TensorFlow `2.6.1` which dramatically simplfies the coding as compared to TensorFlow `1.x`.

+Enabling the execution on heterogeneous devices allows to develop an application and to execute it on the same development machine, typically with a reduced dataset, and later to transfer it, without altering the code, on a more powerful system or on a mobile device, if enough powerful, or on a cloud service benefitting of a potentially unlimited computing capabilities and making available CPUs, GPUs, TPUs and Microsoft Azure FPGAs.

 ### Lazy and eager evaluations